LamTienDat/ethereum-docs/part6-kaopiz-token/README.md

 2. ✅ Implement events for all state changes
 3. ✅ Check for zero address
 4. ✅ Use modifiers for access control
-5. ✅ Test extensively
-6. ✅ Verify contract on explorer
+5. ✅ Verify contract on explorer
-7. ✅ Keep private key secure
+6. ✅ Keep private key secure

 ## 🐛 Troubleshooting